effil/effil/README.md

    t[i] = i
 end
 ```
-In the example #1 we created a regular table, fill it and pass to `effil.table` constructor.
+In the example #1 we create regular table, fill it and convert it to `effil.table`.
 In this case Effil needs to go through all table fields one more time.
-Another way is example #2 where we firstly created `eiffel.table` and after that we put data right to `effil.table`.
+Another way is example #2 where we firstly created `effil.table` and after that we put data directly to `effil.table`.
 The 2nd way pretty much faster try to follow this principle.

 # API Reference

 ## Thread
-`effil.thread` is a way to create thread.
+`effil.thread` is the way to create a thread.
 Threads can be stopped, paused, resumed and canceled.
-All operation with threads can be synchronous (with timeout or infinite) or asynchronous.
+All operation with threads can be synchronous (with optional timeout) or asynchronous.
 Each thread runs with its own lua state.

 **Do not run function with upvalues in** `effil.thread`.
 Use `effil.table` and `effil.channel` to transmit data over threads.
 See example of thread usage [here](#examples).